Lori Loughlin, Mossimo Giannulli plead guilty to college bribes scheme but await fate

 They are the 23rd and 24th parents to plead guilty in the case.

-Others who have admitted to participating in the scheme include "Desperate Housewives" actress Felicity Huffman and the heir to the Hot Pockets fortune, Michelle Janavs.
-Huffman was sentenced to two weeks in prison and Janavs was sentenced to five months.
+Others who have admitted to participating in the scheme include "Desperate Housewives" actress Felicity Huffman, who paid $15,000 to have someone rig her daughter's entrance exam.
+Huffman was sentenced to two weeks in prison.